AuburnSounds/Dplug/CONTRIBUTING.md

 ## 5. Breaking changes

-Breaking changes are allowed for now.
+Breaking changes are not allowed unless there is discussion first.
-When renaming, introduce a `deprecated("Use this symbol instead: foo") alias bar = foo;` line.
+When just renaming, introduce a `deprecated("Use this symbol instead: foo") alias bar = foo;` line.

-# Design rules
+## 6. Important Design rules

 - Dplug's window backend should have the same functionnality.